platonvin/RaVE/README.md

 * Compile **raytracer.c** (if using any defines, make sure they are defined)
 * Link with compiled object file

-You may also just compile one of your objects files with raytracer.c included, just make sure that you link with only implementation
+You may also just compile one of your objects files with raytracer.c included, just make sure that you link with only one implementation

 * ## #Defines
     to use custom voxel type instead of uint8_t use